Nonrepetitive Colouring via Entropy Compression: An Algorithm

-Recall that a \DEF{Dyck word} of length $2t$ is a binary sequence with $t$ zeroes and $t$ ones such that the number of zeroes is at least the number of ones in every prefix of the sequence.
+A \emph{substring} of some sequence or word is a subsequence of consecutive elements.
+A \emph{prefix} of a sequence is a substring starting at the first element.
+A \DEF{Dyck word} of length $2t$ is a binary sequence with $t$ zeroes and $t$ ones such that the number of zeroes is at least the number of ones in every prefix of the sequence.